TomUszyn/PFDA-project/README.md

 ## About

-This project analyses and predicts currency trends for USD, GBP, EUR, and Bitcoin.
+This project analyses and predicts currency trends for USD, GBP, BTC about EUR.
 By employing a systematic methodology, the analysis includes exploring trends, measuring volatility, smoothing data, decomposing time series, forecasting, and creating interactive visualizations.
 The insights from this project can assist in understanding currency behaviours and making data-driven decisions.

 ## README.md